bcashio/bcash/CONTRIBUTING.md

 * Market discussion
 * Non-constructive criticism

-Bitcoin ABC Development Philosophy
+Bcash Development Philosophy
 ----------------------------------

-Bitcoin ABC aims for fast iteration and continuous integration.
+Bcash aims for fast iteration and continuous integration.

 This means that there should be quick turnaround for patches to be proposed, reviewed, and committed.
 Changes should not sit in a queue for long.